TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Context/Index.rst

 example, inside the database) and analysis of current permissions and caching information.

-Previously, various information was distributed inside globally accessible objects (:php:`$TSFE` or :php:`$GLOBALS['BE_USER']`) like the current workspace ID or if a frontend or backend user is authenticated.
-Having a global object available was also dependent on the current request type (frontend or backend), instead of having one consistent place where all this data is located.

-The context is set up at the very beginning of each TYPO3 entry point, keeping track of the current time (formally known as :php:`$GLOBALS['EXEC_TIME']`), if a user is logged in (formerly known as :php:`$GLOBALS['TSFE']->loginUser`), and which workspace is currently accessed.
+The context is set up at the very beginning of each TYPO3 entry point, keeping track of, for example, the current time, if a user is logged in and which workspace is currently accessed.

 The :php:`\TYPO3\CMS\Core\Context\Context` object can be retrieved via :ref:`dependency injection <DependencyInjection>`: